-Conciliation is a private and informal opportunity for all parties to discuss what occurred, listen to each other's side and have input into how the complaint can be resolved.
+Conciliation is a private and informal opportunity for all parties to discuss what occurred, listen to each other's views and come to an agreement about how the complaint can be resolved.

 Conciliation conferences usually involve all parties participating in either a face-to-face meeting or a teleconference, which is run by one of our conciliators here at the Commission.
 They are impartial in this process and do not take sides, or make a judgement about whether or not discrimination or other conduct has occurred.

-The Commission conciliator will arrange the conciliation conference and direct all parties to take part.
-Participation in a conciliation conference is compulsory under the Anti-Discrimination Act 1991.
+The conciliator will arrange the conciliation conference and direct all parties to take part.
+Participation in a conciliation conference is compulsory.

 A conciliator from the Commission will organise the conference and manage it.